Why should I care?

 We can and must do better.
 To live up to our nation's health potential, there are three important system changes we must address.

 More Americans need health insurance.
-The Affordable Care Act has brought health insurance to an additional 20 million Americans.3 And these aren’t just plans for emergencies.
-They include essential health benefits that help people access preventive care to prevent minor health issues from becoming more serious.4 That's amazing progress.
+The Affordable Care Act has brought health insurance to an additional 20 million Americans.3 That's amazing progress.
 However, as of 2015, more than 28 million people remain uninsured.4

 Health disparities exist among numerous populations.
-Health inequities related to income and access to coverage exist across demographic lines, but population-based disparities are impossible to deny.
-For example, as reported by Families USA, African-Americans of all ages are more than twice as likely to die9 from diabetes than whites and Hispanic high school students are 80 percent more likely10 to have attempted suicide than non-Hispanic white high school students.
-9
+Health inequities related to income and access to coverage exist across demographic lines, but population-based disparities are impossible to deny as well.
+For example, as reported by Families USA, African American women are more than twice as likely to die during pregnancy compared to white women,8 and Hispanics are 65 percent more likely to have diabetes than whites.9

 What can I do?

-Upon its return in January, it is likely Congress will quickly consider legislation to repeal the Affordable Care Act and turn back the enormous progress we’ve made to insure millions of Americans and refocus on prevention and health.
+With one vote, Congress could turn back the progress we have made to insure millions of Americans and refocus on prevention and health.
 To keep the health of America moving in the right direction, you can take action right now to: